yogishkanangi/Movie-SentimentAnalysis/README.md

 - Each sentence has a *SentenceId*.
 - Phrases that are repeated (such as short/common words) are only included once in the data.

+You can get a quick **Overview** to this dataset with this : [Overview](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/overview)

 #### Data files
 - **train.tsv**
 contains the phrases and their associated sentiment labels.